Discover Metavision® SDK5 PRO

 Zoom in time and understand motion in the scene

 Deploy your applications in real-life environments and control all the optical parameters of your event-based systems.
 Calibrate your cameras and adjust the focus with a suite of pre-built tools.
-Extend to your specific needs, and connect to standard calibration routines using our algorithmic bricks.
+Extend to your specific needs and connect to standard calibration routines using our modular calibration toolbox.

 Lens focus assessment